 There is a wide range of inventive tile backsplash designs.
 Ceramic, porcelain and glass tiles all work well in kitchens.
 The big problem is they are joined at the hip (or should I say, the tile) by one evil element…

 And, as you know, someone has to clean these grout joints.
 If that someone is you, that’s a task, I’m sure, you can do without.
 Who exactly likes grout joints?
 ‘Er – that would be NO ONE!

-The good news is there are stylish panel options which eliminate joints.
+The good news is there are stylish panel options which eliminate joints, and will give you a tile backsplash alternative you can be proud of.
 You can opt for panels made out of glass, metal, laminate and even high gloss acrylic.
 With these options, you’ll see style and grout-free aren’t mutually exclusive.

 Kitchen backsplash problem #3 – Backsplashes may be small, but this doesn’t mean they won’t be a big challenge to install